 L’Epopée $$ GV

 We visited this fine restaurant on a rainy evening.
 The atmosphere and the warm welcome made us forget the weather.
-The restaurant offers a few prix fixe dinners and we opted to each try a different one.
-For the entree, I chose foie gras; I can’t help myself I love it!
+The restaurant offers a few prix fixe dinners and we each opted to try a different one.
+For the entree, I chose foie gras; I can’t help myself, I love it!
 For the main course, I had the duck breast glazed with honey and French Champagne, braised pumpkin and vanilla.
 It was delicious.
 My husband had the Terrine campaign Morels and spicy sauce for an entree; it was unforgettable.
 His main course was Fillet of beef with fondant potatoes and sauce béarnaise.
 The restaurant also offers a fine wine list.
 We’ll be back next time we’re in Paris.

 89, avenue Emile Zola